 The major downside with the Rate Reduction Program is that Navient doesn’t want to make it too easy to sign up for or too popular.
 When people sign up, Navient makes less money on interest.
 The program is good for them, because it keeps people paying, and some money is better than none.
 However, Navient clearly has motivation to keep this program as a last resort for borrowers.

 If you want to get signed up for the rate reduction program, try these steps:

 - Start out organized – Navient will have a ton of questions about your finances, so have detailed information about your income and all of your monthly expenses.

 - Talk to someone from the Rate Reduction Program – When call the standard Navient number, they will first direct you to a customer service representative.
 This person may not even be aware of the rate reduction program.
-Calling the people who administer the Rate Reduction Program directly saves you a bunch of time and increases your odds of success.
+Asking to be transferred to the people who administer the Rate Reduction Program directly saves you a bunch of time and increases your odds of success.
 Speaking with the collections department may also work.
 Over the years enrollment in rate reduction has been something of a moving target, so persistence is key.